juncture-dev/juncture-core-sdk/README.md

 ## Frontend SDK

-The `JunctureFrontend` class provides a convenient way to interact with Juncture's frontend API routes, including OAuth flows and connection management.
+The `JunctureFrontend` class provides a convenient way to interact with Juncture's frontend API routes, specifically for OAuth flows and provider integrations.

 ### Basic Usage